 To help you get started with your course, NYU Tandon provides how-to videos and one live optional orientation session per month.
 NYU Tandon will notify enrolled students of orientation sessions dates and times via email.
 Individual support is also available upon request.

 Technical requirements, including necessary software, can be found here.

 About IEEE Accreditation

 All courses are eligible for 5 Professional Development Hours (0.5 Continuing Education Units or CEUs) through the IEEE Certificates Program.
-NYU Polytechnic is an approved IEEE education provider under this program.
+NYU Tandon is an approved IEEE education provider under this program.

 About Scientific American

 Scientific American is at the heart of Nature Publishing Group's consumer media division, meeting the needs of the general public.
 Founded in 1845, Scientific American is the oldest continuously published magazine in the U.S. and the leading authoritative publication for science in the general media.
 Together with scientificamerican.com and 14 local language editions around the world it reaches more than 5 million consumers and scientists.
 Other titles include Scientific American MIND and Spektrum der Wissenschaft in Germany.
 Scientific American won a 2011 National Magazine Award for General Excellence.